Luolishania: Description

 Luolishania is a tiny and slim soft-bodied lobopodian measuring about 0.7 cm long and about 0.9 mm wide.
 It bears 16 pairs of stubby legs (lobopods) which are attached to each 16 body segment (somite).
 The first five pairs are distinguishably longer and covered with spines.
 The spines are arranged in V-shaped pattern.
 It is discernible in all the legs, but the last four posterior pairs have four claws, and it is likely that all legs have the same number of claws.
 The legs are attached to the body at intervals of about 0.4 to 0.8 mm.
 Luolishania possesses three dot-like tubercles or sclerites on each somite.
 If the Miraluolishania specimens are indeed conspecific, the anterior rows of sclerites would have been long, curved spines.
 The area surrounding the sclerites are rusty in colour due to the presence of iron oxide (pyrite).
 The gut is straight and simple, running the entire length of the body.
 Morphological appendages and traces of anatomical parts indicate that it is a filter feeder.

 The head is oval shaped, but in contrast to other luolishaniid species, it is relatively expanded relative to its body.
 A pair of tiny projections of about 2 mm long are present on the front-sides of the head and are presumed to be antennae.
 Luolishania is the first lobopodian discovered to have eyes, which were once reinterpreted as sclerites.
 Scanning electron microscopic study confirmed that there is a pair of eyes towards the middle area of the head.
 At the base of the head is a distinct constriction like a neck that is a connection to the main body (trunk).

+Classification

+Below is an internal phylogeny of Luolishaniida after Knecht et al. 2025: